Answering Your Questions about Legal Ethics

 The second category includes lawyer/client and lawyer/third-party communications, copies of client-furnished documents (unless the original has already been returned), working and final drafts of legal instruments, official documents, investigative reports, legal memoranda and other attorney work product documents, research materials and copies of prior bills.
 For this second category, a lawyer may charge the client for the expense of making a copy of the items for his own retention.

 A third category presented in Rule 1.16(e) includes copies of billing records and documents intended only for internal use, such as memoranda prepared by the lawyer discussing conflicts of interest, staffing considerations or difficulties arising with the attorney/client relationship.
 A lawyer is not required to provide those items to the client.
 It is important to note that attorney work product is not in this category.
-An attorney must provide copies of things like his research notes, drafts of documents and outlines of case strategies to the client upon request, as those items are within the second category discussed above.
+An attorney must provide copies of things like his research, witness interview notes, drafts of documents and outlines of case strategies to the client upon request, as those items are within the second category discussed above.

 This provision is a part of the general rule 1.16, addressing an attorneys duties upon the end of the attorney/client relationship.
 The intent of this rule is that an attorney be required to provide the outlined items at the termination of the representation, upon request of the client, one time.